Saturday, August 24, 2024

 Greenwood refers to the Lands and Environs of the D&D Wilderness, and may have therefore envisioned Daelzun's Rest along one of the trade routes leading northwest out of the Principalities of Glantri.*

-*for a discussion regarding other possible locations, see this thread on the Piazza
+*for a discussion regarding possible locations, see this thread on the Piazza

 The module states that the area around Daelzun's Rest was ruled by a Baron Elktazar some 300 years earlier (prior to the formation of the Principalities of Glantri in 858 AC)